diagrams/diagrams-doc/doc/manual.rst

 associated subdiagrams.

-When using `names` you will often need to add a type annotation such as `D V2 Double` to its argument, as shown below---for an explanation and more information, see `No instances for Backend b0 V2 Double ...`_.
+When using `names` you will often need to add a type annotation such as `Diagram B V2 Double` to its argument, as shown below---for an explanation and more information, see `No instances for Backend b0 V2 Double ...`_.

 ::